ScilifelabDataCentre/data.scilifelab.se/content/jobs/_index.md

     - /calls_and_jobs/
 ---

-In this section, we show the latest job opportunities from the **SciLifeLab Data Centre**.
-These positions focus on IT infrastructure, data management, and computational services that support life science research across Sweden.
+Here are the latest job opportunities within **SciLifeLab Data Centre**.
+Positions typically relate to open science, research data management, and developing and managing IT infrastructure.